NethermindEth/el-node-spec/docs/docs/wizard/monitoring/grafana.md

 - **The Common Metrics dashboard**: This dashboard shows AVS data and graphs using the Prometheus metrics from the [Metrics Specification](/docs/spec/metrics/metrics-prom-spec) about a specific AVS instance.
 This dashboard is provided by the AVS setup wizard tool.
 - **The Global Common Metrics dashboard**: This dashboard shows AVS data and graphs using the Prometheus metrics from the [Metrics Specification](/docs/spec/metrics/metrics-prom-spec) about all the AVS instances.
 This dashboard is provided by the AVS setup wizard tool.

-The Node specific dashboards are provided by developers in the installation package.
-The tool would deploy them dynamically in the [EigenLayer folder](#eigen-layer-folder) when a new Node is deployed.
+The AVS Node specific dashboards are provided by developers in the installation package.
+The tool would deploy them dynamically in the [EigenLayer folder](#eigen-layer-folder) when a new AVS Node is deployed.

 ### Host Metrics